-Key MFL maintenance staff are situated or sit within the institutional and unit charged with the MFL.
-Persons supporting the MFL maintenance process may also reside in other central offices, administrative units (e.g., province, region, district, and health zone), facilities themselves, or even NGOs, CBOs, and other local partner organizations.
+Key MFL maintenance personnel are usually situated within the institution and unit that has overall responsibility for the MFL.
+Persons supporting the MFL maintenance process may be located in other central offices, administrative units (e.g., province, region, district, and health zone), and facilities, as well as in NGOs, CBOs, and other local partner organizations.

-The exact composition of this workforce will depend on whether the updating and verifying processes are centralized or decentralized and, perhaps, how many MFL entries there are to keep up to date.
+The exact composition of this workforce will depend on whether the updating and verifying processes are centralized or decentralized and, perhaps, how many MFL entries there are to keep up-to-date.
 When defining the MFL maintenance processes, consideration should be given to the following issues:

-- What MFL maintenance tasks need to be completed and at what levels? - What skills are required to perform the MFL maintenance tasks? - How many people are needed to accomplish the MFL maintenance tasks? - What trainings do data curators need to be effective in performing their roles?

-• What do information technology staff need to ensure that the software and data platform are reliable?
+- What MFL maintenance tasks must be completed and at what levels? - What skills are required to perform the MFL maintenance tasks? - How many people are needed to accomplish the MFL maintenance tasks? - What trainings do data curators need to be effective in performing their roles? - What are the needs of the information technology (IT) staff that will ensure that the software and data platform are reliable and secure?

-Thinking through these considerations will help to ensure that an adequate number of appropriately trained staff will be available to maintain the MFL.
+Thinking through these considerations will help in planning for an adequate number of appropriately trained staff to maintain the MFL.

-Among those who have had the experience of implementing an MFL it is the opinion that, particularly at higher levels, permanent staff with 100% level of effort (LOE) should be involved in MFL maintenance; however, this ideal situation is not always feasible.
+Among those who have had the experience of implementing an MFL, it is the opinion that, particularly at higher levels, permanent staff with 100% level of effort (LOE) should be involved in MFL maintenance; however, this ideal situation is not always feasible.
 At a minimum, MFL-related maintenance tasks should be included in staff members' official job descriptions and, during recruitment for MFL-related positions, minimum qualifications that acknowledge MFL maintenance activities should be clearly laid out.
-Additionally, at least two people should be trained for each position at each level, to ensure continuity if someone changes positions, leaves the organization, or is simply out of the office.
+Additionally, at least two people should be trained for each position at every level, to ensure continuity if someone changes positions, leaves the organization, or is simply out of the office.

 In some places, MFL-related maintenance responsibilities are incentivized (e.g., tied to funds or commodities) to increase the likelihood that they are performed.
 This may be especially effective for data sources, encouraging them to submit known updates in a timely fashion.
 However, incentives may not be needed if maintenance tasks are included in a person's job description.
-In such cases, failure to perform these important tasks will be reported on the person's employment record and may be grounds for termination.
+In such cases, failure to perform these vital tasks will be noted on the person's employment record and may be grounds for termination.